gunduzhuseyn/Blog/posts/creating-a-personal-blog-part-2-integrating-a-theme-into-django/Creating A Personal Blog Part 2: Integrating A Theme Into Django.md

 Although refactoring code in this way may look complicated and tedious, it is actually a very well known software engineering practice to create "functions" for the redundant code, and call them wherever they are needed.
 This way, if we need to change anything in navigation
 (spoiler: we will need to), we can change only the _navbar.html_, and update all other codes with the change.
+Or by simply editing the _base.html_ file, we can add new changes to all other html files that extend from it.

 Go ahead, and make other pages (_about.html_, _contact.html_, and _post.html_) extend the _base.html_, removing all the redundant code, and keeping only the code that is specific for the page (Page Header and Main/Post Content).
-If stuck you can always refer to the code I post at the end of this post.
+If stuck you can always refer to the source code linked at the end of this post.

 ### Further Magic

 Today you have achieved a lot, and you must be feeling proud with yourself.
 However, before completing today's post, I feel like you should learn another Jinja trick.
-If you were careful, you probably have realized by now that Page Header section of the code in all 3 pages (index, contact, about), are very similar, differing in only three parameters: the background image url, title, and subtitle.
-Turns out, we can create a snippet to include this code, and pass variables for these parameters from the pages that includes this snippet.
+Hopefully you have already realized by now that Page Header section of the code in all 3 pages (index, contact, and about), are very similar, differing in only three parameters: the background image url, title, and subtitle, and you are wondering whether we can further refactor this code using Jinja magic.
+Wonder no more!
+Turns out, we can create a snippet to include this shared code, and pass values for these parameters from the pages that include this snippet.

 So lets create a _page_header.html_ and paste the following code inside it: